RenzVanni/job_listing/README.md

 and use map to display all jobs in the state.

-In order to filter this jobs this is reaponsible for it.
+In order to filter this jobs this is reaponsible for it,

 ```javascript
 const onTools = (e) => {